stratisproject/StratisBitcoinFullNode/Documentation/Features/PoA/PoA_idleFedMembersKicker.md

 To enable it you need to configure the network appropriately:

-First of all voting feature should be enabled because kicking is done via voting process among all federation members, kicking a member requires a majority of votes in favor of kicking a fed member.
+First of all voting the feature should be enabled because kicking is done via a voting process among all federation members.
+Kicking a member requires a majority of votes in favor of kicking a member.
 To enable voting you need to set `PoAConsensusOptions.VotingEnabled` to `true`.

 To enable kicking of idle fed members you need to set `PoAConsensusOptions.AutoKickIdleMembers` to `true` and optionally change `PoAConsensusOptions.FederationMemberMaxIdleTimeSeconds`.  `FederationMemberMaxIdleTimeSeconds` is the time that federation member has to be idle to be kicked by others.
 By default it is set to 7 days.